appcanary/crustacean/README.md

 Add `[appcanary/crustacean "0.1.10-SNAPSHOT"]` snapshot to your `project.clj`.

 Crustacean depends on `datomic-free`.
-If you are using `datomic-pro`, you have to exclude datomic free, like so:
+If you are using `datomic-pro`, first exclude datomic free, like so:
 `[appcanary/crustacean "0.1.10-SNAPSHOT" :exclusions [com.datomic/datomic-free]]`

 Install Datomic as usual.
 Crustacean uses Prismatic's [Schema](https://github.com/plumatic/schema) to handle data